 - Items left in shared areas or corridors can act as fuel for a fire - this includes doormats.
-Please remove them and don't leave anything, like bikes and buggies, in corridors or communal areas where they can cause an obstruction. - If you see anything obstructing a shared area, please report it by contacting the Hastoe Hub on 0300 123 2250.
+Please remove them and don't leave anything, like bikes and buggies, in corridors or communal areas where they can cause an obstruction. - If you see anything obstructing a shared area, please report it via MyHastoe or Customer Services on 0300 123 2250. - Warning: If our staff see any items in shared areas that could present a serious fire hazard they may remove them without notice and charge you for the cost of removal.